Syrent/SayanVanish/README.md

 # Documentation

-You can find the duck documentation for this project on [SayanDevelopment wiki](https://docs.sayandev.org/sayanvanish).
+You can find the documentation for this project on [SayanDevelopment wiki](https://docs.sayandev.org/sayanvanish).

 ### Supported Platforms